 A diet for diabetics can definitely include one of the most loved fruits i.e, apples.
 These are low in calories and are rich in fibre and antioxidants.

 These are packed with antioxidants and hence can be surely helpful in dealing with diabetes.
 Antioxidants are effective in reducing diabetic complications.
 So including these in your diabetes diet is always a good idea

 The Indian diet is generally low in protein and fibre, one of the big reasons for obesity and diabetes in India.
 People with diabetes are already in negative nitrogen balance meaning they need twice the amount of protein than normal individuals.

 For any protein to be effective, it has to be high biological value, which means it provides all the 9 essential amino acids.
 Wondering which foods to choose?
 Here are 10 complete vegetarian protein sources that you can include in the diabetic diet chart.

-In addition to protein, fiber in the diabetes diet chart can reduce the rate of glucose absorption, lower blood sugar rise, increase the feeling of fullness, and ultimately reduces the food intake.
+In addition to protein, fibre in the diabetes diet chart can reduce the rate of glucose absorption, lower blood sugar rise, increase the feeling of fullness, and ultimately reduces the food intake.

 Studies have also shown that individuals with diabetes most often die of cardiovascular disease.
 So a well-balanced intake of omega 3 and omega 6 (good fats) from flax seeds, walnuts, and cold-water fish can control the inflammation seen in diabetes.

 For more information, here’s the checklist which will help you in the diabetes management better.
-Check out the must-fulfill 17 pointer diabetes management checklist.
+Check out the must-fulfil 17 pointer diabetes management checklist.